Tenacious Unicorn Ranch: Community

-Members of the Tenacious Unicorn Ranch are anarchists, leftists, and antifascists.
+Members of the Tenacious Unicorn Ranch were anarchists, leftists, and antifascists.
 As of March 2020, the ranch had nine residents.
-The ranch's owners have said they intend to expand their community by buying more land and increasing the number of people who can live in their existing building.
+The ranch's owners had said they intended to expand their community by buying more land and increasing the number of people who could live in their existing building.

-The Tenacious Unicorn Ranch often share photos of their alpaca and other animals on social media, and their social media presence has attracted volunteers and visitors.
+The Tenacious Unicorn Ranch often shared photos of their alpaca and other animals on social media, and their social media presence attracted volunteers and visitors.
 Media coverage of the ranch also increased its visibility among the queer community, and attracted visitors and volunteers.

-The community primarily supports itself financially through selling yarn from their alpaca and working for neighboring ranches.
-They have also raised money through online fundraising.
-In addition to maintaining the ranch, the group has helped with community projects including establishing a recycling program at the county landfill and starting a community garden.
+The community primarily supported itself financially through selling yarn from their alpaca and working for neighboring ranches.
+They also raised money through online fundraising.
+In addition to maintaining the ranch, the group helped with community projects including establishing a recycling program at the county landfill and starting a community garden.

-The Tenacious Unicorn Ranch also helps other queer collectives start similar projects.
+The Tenacious Unicorn Ranch also helped other queer collectives start similar projects.
 In July 2021, they were in the process of helping a group create an Indigenous queer ranch in Arizona.
 Logue said they intended to cosign for the property and provide the group with a herd of alpaca.
 Another queer collective inspired by the Tenacious Unicorn Ranch was working towards beginning a farm in Bellingham, Washington.

 Ranch

 Buildings and infrastructure

-A solar-powered geodesic dome called the Earthship provides the primary living space on the ranch.
-Residents have built or relocated other small buildings and trailers for additional living space.
-The ranch operates entirely off the grid, powered by solar and wind energy as well as gasoline-powered generators.
+A solar-powered geodesic dome referred to as the Earthship provided the primary living space on the ranch.
+Residents built or relocated other small buildings and trailers for additional living space.
+The ranch operated entirely off the grid, powered by solar and wind energy as well as gasoline-powered generators.

 Livestock

-The Tenacious Unicorn Ranch primarily raises alpaca, most of which have been donated or rescued.
-They shear the wool, which they have processed into yarn and sell online to help support the ranch.
-They also pool fiber with other local alpaca farmers to have it processed into hats and socks.
+The Tenacious Unicorn Ranch primarily raised alpaca, most of which were donated or rescued.
+They processed the alpacas' wool into yarn and sold it online to help support the ranch.
+They also pooled fiber with other local alpaca farmers to have it processed into hats and socks.
 In 2021, the ranch had almost 170 alpaca, producing around 2000 lb of alpaca wool each year.
-They also raise sheep, goats, chickens, and ducks, and the ranch is also home to several cats and dogs.
+They also raised sheep, goats, chickens, and ducks, cats, and dogs.